sayemomer/EduMood/README.md

-# Part 1 & 2
+# Part 1 & 2 & 3
 Course project for COMP 6721 - A Deep Learning Convolutional Neural Network (CNN) using PyTorch that analyses images of students in a classroom or online meeting setting and categorizes them into distinct states or activities.

 # Submission Contents

 1. A file containing the dependencies for running the Python script
 2. Python code for pre-processing and visualizing the data
-3. Python code for training, evaluating and testing the models
+3. Python code for training, evaluating and testing the best model and 2 variants
+4. Python code for K-fold cross validation
-4. Originality form - signed by all team members
+5. Originality form - signed by all team members
-5. Project report - structured per the guidelines
+6. Project report - structured per the guidelines
-6. Provenance information for the dataset used
+7. Provenance information for the dataset used

 # Steps for Running the Python File